Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddVortexRpc.rst

             def addStringInt(self, stringInt: StringIntTuple):
                 """ Insert a stringInt

-                In this example RPC method, The agent tells the server to insert data into the database.
+                In this example RPC method, The agent tells the logic service to insert data into the database.

                 It's a better design get the main controller to do things like this.